Papers

 • The paper validates privacy preservation against memory extraction attacks, showing that increased fine-tuning rounds help reduce privacy leakage risks.

 The paper "Federated Instruction Tuning of LLMs with Domain Coverage Augmentation" introduces a novel approach called Federated Domain-specific Instruction Tuning (FedDIT).
 This method leverages limited cross-client private data alongside server-side public data to enhance instruction augmentation and improve model performance within specific domains.
-The focus of the paper is to explore the factors affecting FedDIT, particularly in distributed environments rather than centralized settings.
+The focus of the study is to explore the factors affecting FedDIT, particularly in distributed environments rather than centralized settings.

 Key Contributions: